College of Law > Academics > Centers, Institutes & Initiatives > Mary and Michael Jaharis Health Law Institute > Career Preparation

 The Summer Scholars Job Placement Program, funded by the DePaul University College of Law Mary and Michael Jaharis Health Law Institute and the Jaharis Foundation, provides qualified first and second-year DePaul health law students with paid summer positions at some of the most distinguished law firms and health organizations in Chicago.
 In recent years, participants have spent the summer working at: Rush University Medical Center, Presence Health, Fresenius Kabi, Walgreens Co., University of Illinois at Chicago Clinical Ethics group, Husch Blackwell, the American Medical Association, Childrens Law Group, Nixon Peabody, and Baxter, to name some.

 To obtain additional information about becoming a Partner Institution or to express interest in partnering with DePaul’s Health Law Institute, please contact either

-Wendy Netter Epstein, Jaharis Faculty Fellow and Faculty Director of the Jaharis Health Law Institute.
+Wendy Netter Epstein, Jaharis Faculty Fellow and Co-Faculty Director of the Jaharis Health Law Institute.